 This information is also exposed by running

-secure_file_priv global variable controls where users with the FILE WRITE privilege can save files.
-It should be set on all aggregators to a directory that is not used by MemSQL or other software on the aggregators.
-If not set, a user with the FILE WRITE privilege can tamper with the system by creating custom files in sensitive locations.
+secure_file_priv global variable controls where users with the FILE READ and FILE WRITE privilege can read or save files.
+It should be set on all nodes to a directory that is not used by MemSQL or other software.
+If not set, a user with the FILE READ or FILE WRITE privilege can tamper with the system by reading or creating files in sensitive locations.

 Currently, MemSQL does not have built-in features for the security of data "at rest", for example, encrypted backups and logs.
 It is, however, entirely possible to encrypt backup files with an external program after they are written, or to use disk volumes with transparent encryption.